Need support? Text ā€œWAVESā€ to 741741.

 • Meanwhile, stigma and fear of repercussions often keep people silent.

 That’s why we step in.
-SEA WAVES acts as a connector and advocate, guiding service members, veterans, and families to trusted civilian eating disorder organizations, specialized treatment providers, and peer support networkswho get it.
+SEA WAVES acts as a connector and advocate, guiding service members, veterans, and families to trusted civilian eating disorder organizations, specialized treatment providers, and peer support networks who get it.

-We’re filling a critical gap in military mental health by making specialized eating disorder care more accessible and less overwhelming.
 Because no one should be left to figure it out alone — not after giving so much in service to our country.

-šŸ“š E — Education
+E — Education

 Education is a cornerstone of prevention and early intervention.
 That’s why we created our MEDAL program — Military Eating Disorder Awareness and Literacy.